 The expat community in Medellín is smaller but unfortunately there aren’t reliable statistics for Medellín.
 However, I would estimate there may be less than 5,000 expats from North America and Europe living in Medellín.

 The expat community in Medellín may be smaller but it’s much better organized.
-For example, Medellín has large expat groups on Facebook like Medellin Expats with over 15,000 members and hundreds of posts and comments each day.
-Also, Medellín has the Digital Nomads Medellin Facebook group with over 5,200 members.
+Medellín has several large expat groups on Facebook that are very active including:

 The Algarve has an Expats Living in the Algarve Facebook group with over 4,600 members but it’s not very active averaging only about 10 posts per day.
 Also, I didn’t find an Algarve Digital Nomad group on Facebook.